ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/project_configuration.markdown

-Each Zero project has a handful of settings that can be configured within the editor, such as frame rate and fullscreen editing settings.
+Each Zilch project has a handful of settings that can be configured within the editor, such as frame rate and fullscreen editing settings.

  #  Selecting the Project Cog